Neuro-inclusion at work: Why it pays to have more diverse minds

 Oh, how easy life would be if we had such straightforward answers for complex and pivotal topics.

-Where neurodiversity is about taking the full context of an individual, neurodiversity at work is about taking the full context of an organisation.
 Every organisation will need to think about how they want to implement support, where training is required most and the internal processes which will enable high engagement in new initiatives.

 As with any things of this nature, a one size fits all approach won’t work.

 It’s vital to understand where to begin and consider the tools at your disposal and how to implement these to provide the most value and support for neurodiverse talent.

 So how do you make a workplace more neuro-inclusive?

 Roughly one in seven people in the UK are neurologically different.
 Considering these figures, you probably don’t need to be running a Neurodiversity Program to gain neurodiverse talent, you likely have some already!

 Theo Smith also spoke about the legal aspect of neuro-inclusion causing fear for organisations and what they can do about it, “There are tangible things you can do that are not highly risky, that you can just put in place tomorrow, that you can do as individuals, not as organisations.
 And that’s not to say that we want people running off, trying to fix people or fix things.

 “But we can have people look at the way they write job descriptions or the way that they write internal documentation and think ‘is that accessible?
 Do people understand it?’

 “Do we ask people the question, ‘How can I help you?’